rajeshelurii/TypeScript_Interview_Preparation/README.md

 ```

 #### Void
 The `void` type is used for functions that do not return a value.
+It can implicitly return undefined.
 ```typescript
 function logMessage(message: string): void {
   console.log(message);